 As one of the country’s leading Pharmacy Tech schools, we offer you everything you need to succeed in this field, not just an overview of the basics like many other Pharmacy Tech schools.
 We’ll continue working with you even after graduation, providing job assistance when you’re ready.
 Through our partnerships, you’ll also have the opportunity to participate in an externship with one of the largest pharmacies in the country.
-You will not find a more complete, higher quality Pharmacy Tech training program.
+You will not find a more complete, higher quality Pharmacy Tech training program anywhere.

 What will I study in this online Pharmacy Technician Program?

-The following are a few of the concepts you will learn through our exciting Online Pharmacy Tech program and Pharmacy Technician courses:
+The following are a few of the concepts you will learn through our exciting online Pharmacy Technician program:

 - Basic Medical Terminology